AndyLPK247/pyohio-2019-web-ui-testing/README.md

     > git branch tutorial/develop
     > git checkout tutorial/develop

-The `example/*` branches contain the completed code for tutorial chapters.
+The `example/*` branches contain the completed code for tutorial parts.
 If you get stuck, you can always check the example code.

 * `example/1-first-test`